Behaviour, Attendance & Welfare

 Absence, Lateness and Holidays

-Punctuality: All students should be on the school premises by 08:40 to commence school at 08:45, Students who are late may be issued with a 30-minute after school detention, in addition to missing vital information at the start of the school day which is given out both in tutor and assembly.
+All students should be on the school premises 5 minutes before their allocated start time.
+Students who are late may be issued with a 30-minute after school detention, in addition to missing vital information at the start of the school day which is given out both in tutor and assembly.
 Student's who do arrive late and miss registration must sign in at the student admin office upon their arrival on the school premises.

 We greatly value the success of our students and any absence from school can be detrimental to their learning.
 The school will therefore not approve term time absence unless the circumstances are considered exceptional.
 There is no statutory right to leave during term time and the school reserves the right to refer unauthorised absence to the Local Authority who may issue a penalty notice.
 All applications will be referred to the Head teacher and we ask that parents complete a leave of absence request form in good time to enable a clear response to be given.

 The school has qualified first aid staff.
 Please be aware that our staff can deal only with first-aid and illnesses that may occur while your child is in school.
 Please do not send your child to school if he or she is unwell.
 In the case of sickness/diarrhoea your child should stay home from school for a minimum of 48 hours to avoid the spread of infection.

 Any medicines to be administered should be given to the student admin staff for safekeeping and to be dispensed to them at the appropriate time.
 All medication must be in its original packaging and be accompanied by a signed letter from the parent indicating the correct dosage and frequency of the dose.
 It is your child's responsibility to ensure they take their medication.